 Imagine.
-You’re sleeping while standing on a crowded bus while simultaneously worrying that you’ll be late to your class, when you’re suddenly woken up by a piercing noise through the speakers: “HeY VaNCoUvER!
-IT’s SETh!”
+You’re nodding off while standing on a crowded bus while simultaneously worrying that you’ll be late to your class, when you’re suddenly woken up by a piercing noise through the speakers: “Please move to the back of the bus!”

-Luckily, from a girl who commutes 5 days a week and runs for her bus too often, here are some hacks I’ve picked up to make bussing a lil’ less stressful.
+Luckily, as a girl who commutes 5 days a week and runs for her bus too often, I’ve picked up some hacks to make bussing a li’l less stressful.

 How to stop missing the bus and being late to everything

 I used to live right across the street from my high school.
 So, when I started studying at UBC, I had some trouble getting to class.
 And I know what it’s like to see your bus pass you while you glare at the traffic lights that never change in your favour.